 January 25, Wisconsin Furbearers: Their Role in the Fur Trade, Natural History, and Management

 Chuck Pils, wildlife biologist (retired), Wisconsin Department of Natural Resources.
 Registration has closed.
+Lecture is near capacity, no walk-in registrations.

 February 1, Restoration and ‘‘Novel Ecosystems’’: Priority Or Paradox?